integritee-network/collator-setup/README.md

 ## Structure

-The secure validator setup is composed of one or more validators that run with a local instance of NGINX as a reverse TCP proxy in front of them.
-The validators are instructed to:
+The secure setup is composed of one or more node that run with a local instance of NGINX as a reverse TCP proxy in front of them.
+The nodes are either run as:

+* Collators:
-* advertise themselves with the public IP of the node and the port where the reverse proxy is listening.
+  * advertise themselves with the public p2p IP of the node and the port where the reverse proxy is listening.
   * bind to the localhost interface, so that they only allow incoming connections from the proxy.
+* Public Nodes (are not run as collators):
+  * also do the above.
+  * set up an ssl reverse proxy with nginx for the websocket-rpc interface.

 The setup also configures a firewall in which the default p2p port is closed for incoming connections and only the proxy port is open.